kpumuk/meta-tags/README.md

 ### image_src links

-Basically, when you submit/share this to Facebook , this helps Facebook determine which image to put next to the link.
+Basically, when you submit/share this to Facebook, it helps Facebook determine which image to put next to the link.
 If this is not present, Facebook tries to put in the first image it finds on the page, which may not be the best one to represent your site.

 ```ruby
 set_meta_tags image_src: "http://yoursite.com/icons/icon_32.png"